 taylorkerekes: Speaking of which, Sonic the Hedgehog issue 172.
 Not so much for what Fiona did to Tails, but actually for Sonic being a Kick the Dog target.
 First, Fiona sets Sonic as her prime example of "not counting on anybody" and when Sonic tries to protest, Scourge takes Sonic into another physical spat along with Fiona telling Sonic to simply "shut up already".
 Second, and even worse: Scourge says that the only thing separating him and Sonic is a bad day.
 Sonic responds by telling Scourge that "a little bit of selflessness" and "a little bit of decency" were all that separated Sonic from him.
 Scourge is at a loss for words for a bit, until Fiona abruptly cuts in and kicks Sonic aside claiming that he "had his chance"; she then puts him down by calling him a weakling for "holding back" and that "it's all about survival of the best", and Scourge goes right back to his Jerkassery.
 What could have been Sonic's chance for giving his enemies a new state of mind abruptly, and epically, ended in a Kick the Dog scenario at its worst for no explainable reason!

 bludemon: Sonic the Hedgehog issue 223&224 bothers me more than anything.
-The enitire Freedom Fighters vs Geoffrey fight in which the good guys can't even hold a candle to Geoffrey.
+The entire Freedom Fighters vs Geoffrey fight in which the good guys can't even hold a candle to Geoffrey.
 I know he is a highly skilled spy but we seen people like Sally, Tails, and Bunny land several hits on Sonic the Hedgehog and he is the supposed toughest guy on Mobius.
-The entire fight was like one big Curb-Stomp Battle where one guy can take on five people who been fighting sense they were kids.
+The entire fight was like one big Curb-Stomp Battle where one guy can take on five people who have been fighting sincee they were kids.

 SteleResolve: Pretty much the Spawn universe became a jumbled pile of messy retcons and conflicting canon not far into the series, but the absolute worst, most unforgivable retcon was when Todd Macfarlane tried to change the identity of Al Simmons' killer.
 Chapel, the original killer, was not Macfarlane's creation, and due to some legal issues or something he was unable to use him in the film adaptation of Spawn; instead, he was replaced by a woman named Jessica Priest.
 That's no big deal, it's understandable.
 What isn't is when he decided, for some reason, to retcon it so that Priest was the killer in the comics as well.
 So in one of the most half-assed retcons of all time, he tried to make it appear that Spawn's memories had been tampered with to make him seek revenge on the wrong person.
 First off, why?
 It didn't suit the Malebolgia's purposes to do so, it would have been utterly pointless.
 Second, and the biggest issue, Chapel admitted to the murder when Spawn confronted him!
 You can't say that the revenge seeker was mistaken when the killer confesses to his face about the crime!

 biznizz: Garth Ennis' The Pro.
 Already a horrible book, the absolute moment that made the book irredemable is when the titular character (Read: a single unwed mother who is a hooker with superpowers) blames thinly veiled expies of the Justice League for not helping make life better.
-As in "Why do I have to suck cocks to feed my son. you should have done something!"
+As in "Why do I have to suck cocks to feed my son.
+You should have done something!"
 In that moment of stupidity (the reader is supposed to side with the stupid hooker here) that says "Personal responsibility?
 What's that?!", it implies that superheroes are supposed to improve civilization, even if other, more better stories show that that can lead to a slippery slope of power hungry tyranny.
 I put that book down, walked away and never read anything written by Garth Ennis again.
 It also has made me dislike Amanda Conner's work... somehow, and ain't that an achievement.

 Largo Quagmire: I heard Kick-Ass 2 is being made into a movie, and it makes me happy to hear Mintz-Plasse won't touch what Mark Millar did to Red Mist with a sterilized lightning rod.
 Red Mist was kind of off the deep end by the end of the first series anyways, but there is absolutely no reason or way to justify him murdering a host of young children, and then raping Kick-Ass' love interest and murdering her father.
 It was the moment where Mark Millar basically decided to piss away any chance of salvaging that good nugget of an idea he had in Kick-Ass, all for the sake of stupendously stupid shock value.
 Millar has absolutely no understanding of Darker and Edgier, how it works, or how it affects an audience, judging from that scene alone.